Prudential Headquarters: Prudential Home Office

 The Prudential Lions are sculptures designed by Karl Bitter.
 The two carved limestone companion pieces depict seated male lions, each with its front paw placed on a sphere.
 They are approximately 7 ft tall and weigh 2,900 lbs each.
 The works were originally created 1901 to stand above the front entrance of the Prudential Home Office.
-When it was demolished in they were removed and given to Essex County Parks Commission by the Prudential Insurance Company of America and installed in Branch Brook Park in 1959.
+When it was demolished in they were removed and given to Essex County Parks Commission by Prudential and installed in Branch Brook Park in 1959.

 Gibraltar Building

 The Gibraltar Building was built by Prudential in 1927 at 153 Halsey Street, across from the old Home Office as additional office space.
 The name was inspired by the Rock of Gibraltar, which is featured in the Prudential logo.
 The Gothic Revival structure was designed by the architect Cass Gilbert, renowned for many works including the Woolworth Building and the United States Supreme Court Building.

 It was sold by Prudential in 1986 to Hartz Mountain Industries, which renovated the building.
 The Willentz Justice Complex is located inside the building.
 It is named for Robert Nathan Wilentz (1927–1996), who was Chief Justice of the New Jersey Supreme Court from 1979 to 1996.
 The New Jersey Motion Picture & Television Commission, as well as other government agencies and private enterprises are also located there.

 It was sold in 2021 to an investment partnership, which planned a major renovation to upgrade and 'reactivate' it.